Fe-56/Fe-56/README.md

 ### Hi there 👋
-My name is Fuo En, a Computer Science & Design Junior at the Singapore University of Technology and Design (SUTD)
+My name is Fuo En, a Computer Science & Design Senior at the Singapore University of Technology and Design (SUTD)

 - ⭐ My interests lie in Full-Stack Development and Mobile Application Development!
 I am also exploring being an entrepreneur
 - 🔭 I’m currently working on developing a full stack web application for a personalised travel itinerary generation for a start-up called Itineratum